A healthy living blog from Marshfield Clinic Health System

-Rheumatoid arthritis is an autoimmune disease that causes inflammation in the joints and damage in other organs like skin and lungs.
-The most common symptoms are joint pain, swelling and stiffness.
+Rheumatoid arthritis, commonly referred to as RA, is an autoimmune disease that causes inflammation in the joints and damage in other organs like skin and lungs.
+The most common signs of rheumatoid arthritis are joint pain, swelling and stiffness.
 It can lead to long-term complications if left untreated.

 There is no clear answer to predict who develops rheumatoid arthritis.
 A combination of genetic and environmental factors influences who is impacted.
-People with rheumatoid arthritis in their family are more likely to develop it.
+People with RA in their family are more likely to develop it.
 Some infections and smoking make you more vulnerable.

 People are susceptible at any age, including young adults or children.
 However, women who are 40-60 years old are more commonly affected.

 “Rheumatoid arthritis usually affects the small joints and can lead to pain, warmth, swelling and morning stiffness.
-The most common places are the hands and feet,” said Dr. Arthur Lau, rheumatologist with Marshfield Clinic Health System.
+The most common places are the hands and feet,” Dr. Bartow said.
 “It can rarely affect other organs, including the skin and lungs.
 Following diagnosis, it’s important to continue following care with a rheumatologist regularly to monitor for other signs of organ involvement.”

-“Treatment for rheumatoid arthritis can be very targeted and we do have many options to treat it,” Dr. Lau said.
+“Treatment for rheumatoid arthritis can be very targeted and we do have many options to treat it,” he said.

 Your doctor works with you to find the right treatment to control symptoms and flare-ups.
 The long-term plan is to reduce inflammation.